 Rural Integrated Behavioral Health Training Program

-The new program, called the Rural Integrated Behavioral Health Training (RIBHT) program, will provide $10,000 in stipend support for advanced field placement to 20 MSW students per year to focus their studies on integrated behavioral health practice across the lifespan.
-Supplemental funding awarded in 2018 will support an additional 5 students per year for two years with $10,000 stipends to focus their RIBHT training on opioid and other substance use disorder prevention and treatment.
-These 5 students will complete advanced placement at a collaborating health center site with a focused experience on substance abuse prevention and treatment, and participate in specialized training workshops.
-The RIBHT will emphasize prevention and clinical interventions for behavioral health conditions across the lifespan with particular focus on integration with primary care, interprofessional and team-based care approaches, and family and community involvement in prevention and treatment.
-Opportunities for students in the training program include specialized coursework and field placements, interprofessional training workshops targeting skill development for integrated behavioral health practice, intensive mentoring, and leadership development.
-The RIBHT will support 4 cohorts of students with graduation dates of May 2019, 2020, 2021, and 2022.
+The Rural Integrated Behavioral Health Training (RIBHT) program provides $10,000 in stipend support for advanced field placement to 25-30 MSW students per year to focus their studies on integrated behavioral health practice across the lifespan.
+The RIBHT program emphasizes prevention and clinical interventions for behavioral health conditions across the lifespan with particular focus on collaborative, team-based models of care in rural integrated behavioral health and primary care settings.
+Opportunities for students in the training program include specialized coursework and field placements,interprofessional training workshops targeting skill development for integrated behavioral health practice, intensive mentoring, and leadership development.
+The 2021 award for RIBHT will support 4 cohorts of students with graduation dates of May 2022, 2023, 2024, and 2025.
 Interested applicants apply the year prior to their advanced year in the MSW program.

 Advantages to participation in the RIBHT include the following: